Breast Implant Revision Surgery: Considerations

 - You may need to undress for a physical exam so wear simple clothes

-Please contact us using this form to arrange to book a consultation with one of our Breast Specialist Surgeons or to arrange to speak with our Patient Care Coordinator.
+Please contact us using the form below to arrange a consultation with one of our expert Specialist Plastic Surgeons or to speak with our Patient Care Team on (03) 8849 1444.